SebastienGarciaAissa/CAtImaPy/docs/installation.rst

 Below, you will find a generic description of the steps to get a camera driver settled in CAtImaPy.
 Precise instructions, depending on the camera manufacturer, are available in section :ref:`Camera-drivers`.

 #.
-The control of a camera uses a library of funcions (driver) defined and written by the manufacturer.
+The control of a camera uses a library of functions (driver) defined and written by the manufacturer.
     The first step is then to install the driver.
     Most of the time, this means installing the software development kit (SDK) provided by the manufacturer on its website.